MOHAMEDRIDWAN/INVERSE-OF-A-MATRIX/README.md

 ### Step1 :
 first we have to import module numpy as np
 ### Step 2:
-create a matrix and store the the matrix in a variable
+create a matrix and store the the matrix in a variable using np.array
 ### Step 3:
-we have to use the inbuilt functions "linalag.inv" in numpy module to find the inverse of the matrix anf store it in another variable
+we have to use the inbuilt functions "linalag.inv" in numpy module to find the inverse of the matrix and store it in another variable
 ### Step 4:
 print the the final transpose of a matrix
 ## Program: